 - Describe how pathogenic organisms may be spread in healthcare settings, identify factors influencing the outcome of exposure, list strategies for preventing transmission of pathogenic organisms, and describe their application in practice

 - Define engineering controls and work-practice controls and identify a hierarchy of exposure-prevention strategies

 - Describe specific practices and settings that raise exposure potential to healthcare workers and patients and identify work practice controls that prevent exposure

 - Recognize the circumstances that require the use of personal protective equipment and identify these specific barriers

-- Recognize the role of occupational health strategies in protecting healthcare providers and patients and recognize the importance of the correct application of reprocessing methods
+- Recognize the role of occupational health strategies in protecting healthcare providers and patients as well as the importance of the correct application of reprocessing methods

-- List specific occupational health strategies in preventing HIV, hepatitis B virus and TB in healthcare providers and identify resources for evaluation of healthcare workers infected with these conditions
+- List specific occupational health strategies for preventing HIV, hepatitis B virus, and TB in healthcare providers, and identify resources for evaluation of healthcare workers infected with these conditions

 Please see CE Course Instructions to learn how to earn CE credit for this module.

 This course completion will be electronically reported to CE Broker.
 Click here to view your CE Broker transcript and check the status of your CE requirements with a FREE 7-day CE Broker trial subscription.
 It may take up to 24 hours for the course to appear on your CE Broker transcript.

 It is now required that all CE is completed and reported to CE Broker before you renew your license.
 When you complete continuing education with us, Relias LLC will report your hours for you.